Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Project introduction

-NZ Transport Agency Waka Kotahi (NZTA) is improving safety on State Highway 5 (SH5) from Napier to Taupō.
-This includes widening the road shoulder, installing roadside safety barriers, painting new lines and a wider centreline to improve the safety at various high-risk curves.
+During 2024, NZ Transport Agency Waka Kotahi (NZTA) improved the safety on State Highway 5 (SH5) from Napier to Taupō.
+This included widening the road shoulder, installing roadside safety barriers, painting new lines and a wider centreline to improve the safety at various high-risk curves.

 • Estimated project dates